Phalkon-Industries/phoenix-notebook/intro.md

-# Jonathan's Lab Book
+# Phoenix Project Lab Book
-This is Jonathan's Electronic Lab Notebook.
+This is the Phoenix Project's Electronic Lab Notebook.
 It is built in jupyter-book.

 ## Table of Contents